Bear Dance

 George Catlin, Bear Dance, hand-colored lithograph, 1844, Buffalo Bill Center of the West.

 Bear Dance is a Ute ceremonial dance that occurs in the spring.
-It is a ten-day event to strengthen social ties within the community, encourage courtship, and mark the end of puberty for girls.
+It is a three-day event to strengthen social ties within the community, encourage courtship.
 The event includes dancing, feasting, games, horse racing, and gambling.

 It is one of the oldest Ute ceremonies.
 The Bear Dance was first recorded by Spanish conquistadors in the 15th century, but oral tradition dates it to be a thousand years old or older. and continues to be performed by modern Ute.

 The bear symbolizes leadership, strength, and wisdom.
 Traditionally, a group of men play musical rasps for the dance.

 Origins

 According to Ute tradition, the Bear Dance was first taught to a young hunter by a she-bear.
 The primal ancestor of the Ute Indians are believed by themselves to be bears.
 The dance celebrates both the waking of hibernating bears and in winter, and the time when, historically, Ute people were able to break winter camps and look for food and game.

 Along with waking up for winter finding a new mate for the new season is another reason this dance is performed by bears, and humans.